JulianFriedl/challenge-bot/docs/systemctl.md

     User=your_user
     Group=your_user
     WorkingDirectory=/path/to/your/application
-    ExecStart=/usr/bin/python3(Alternatively to the python virtual env) /path/to/your/application/app.py Restart=always
+    ExecStart=/usr/bin/python3(Alternatively to the python virtual env) /path/to/your/application/app.py(-m path.to.your.app   Alternatively if you want to exec with -m)
+    Restart=always

     [Install]